Panasonic G80 vs Sony A6300

-The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Sony Alpha A6300 are two digital cameras that were announced, respectively, in September 2016 and February 2016.
-Both the G80 and the A6300 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G80) and an APS-C sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Sony provides 24 MP.
+The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Sony Alpha A6300 are two digital cameras that were officially introduced, respectively, in September 2016 and February 2016.
+Both the G80 and the A6300 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G80) and an APS-C (A6300) sensor.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Sony provides 24 MP.

-An illustration of the physical size and weight of the Panasonic G80 and the Sony A6300 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Panasonic G80 and the Sony A6300.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G80 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is notably smaller (29 percent) than the Panasonic G80.
 Moreover, the A6300 is markedly lighter (20 percent) than the G80.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.